Changissnz/nu_merchant_principal/README.md

 thought, a possibly eventual idiom.

-The idiom is ushered to uphold confidence in an applicable future at elevatable levels of motivation.
+The idiom is ushered to uphold confidence in an applicable future at elevatable levels of motivation, regarding some action planned to be taken and with rationale that rests on it, the idiom.
 The idiom ushered afterwards is used as clarification on what mistakes in thought or action occurred.
+There is the "if the idiom was taken as the wisdom before the action, the mistake would not have occurred."

 ![image info](./images/iati_one.PNG)